Haley Mills

 • Better Data, Better Systems: How to Improve Generative AI

 Learn what generative AI bias is and its impact on organizations.
-Get practical advice that organizational leaders can use to reduce bias in generative AI and improve their team’s trust in AI tools.
+Get practical advice that organizational leaders can use to reduce bias in generative AI and improve their team’s use of AI tools.

 • Empowering Emerging Healthcare Leaders for a Resilient Future